YK-Fu/NeMo-AI-Workflow/deploy/inference_server/README.md

 ## Inference Options

 ### 1. Native NeMo Python Server
 For simple deployment or development purposes, you can use NeMo's native Python inference server.
-This is the easiest way to get started but may not provide optimal performance (See [nemo-native-inference](./TRITON.md#nemo-native-inference) for deployment instructions).
+This is the easiest way to get started but may not provide optimal performance (See [nemo native inference](./TRITON.md#nemo-backend-inference-server) for deployment instructions).

 ### 2. Optimized Inference
 For production-grade performance, we recommend using TensorRT-LLM, which provides significant speedup.